josh-works/josh-works.github.io/index.md

 I value coherence, meaningfulness, compassion, and kindness.

-Overall, I care a lot about "cities", the built urban form, transportation networks, and how issues of morality and ethics play out in these domains. 😬
+Overall, I care a lot about "cities", the built urban form, transportation networks, and how issues of ethics play out in these domains. 😬

 America is full of this:
 ![subsidized and ugly](/images_2020/subsidized.jpeg)